Free: 96 PPC tools + my AI Playbook book

 What's Broken 3 issues

 No pricing, not even a starting-at range.
-For a treatment with a wide price spread ($1,500-4,000) and a 15%-off promo, showing an anchor price would make the discount math legible
+For a treatment with a wide price spread ($1,500-4,000) and a 15%-off promo, the discount means nothing until you show the price it comes off

 The Beverly Hills Rejuvenation Center (BHR) name is only at the bottom, for a premium-positioning brand, the BH address is a trust asset that should live in the hero